 Instagram user @bubeemonkey may not be responsible for carving this smug-looking Trumpkin, but we’d like to thank them for sharing it with the world.

 These Sainsbury’s pumpkins have an almost sculptural quality — they’re definitely not your average pumpkin carving.
-They both look a bit too happy, though, considering how bitter the election has gotten.
+They both look a bit too happy, though, given how the election last year went.

 This painted masterpiece is the work of John Kettman of LaSalle, Illinois.
 Kettman has been painting portraits on pumpkins for about 6 years, but this autumn he took a political turn with his gourd art.
 In addition to his Trumpkin, he’s also created Hillary Clinton and Bernie Sanders pumpkins.